 Eric Gren, PhD

 Eric Gren is a herpetologist and venom researcher who earned his PhD at the Loma Linda University School of Medicine investigating the influence of environmental and genetic factors on intraspecific variation of venom composition in rattlesnakes.
 Eric completed a postdoctoral fellowship at the Instituto Butantan in São Paulo, Brazil studying interspecific venom variation in South American pit vipers.
 He is the head of venomics research for the Asclepius Snakebite Foundation.
 In addition to research, Eric works to promote public support for environmental stewardship through community engagement in ecology education and research projects.

 Director of Operations

-Jack Dooley is an experienced paramedic and graduate student in international relations at Northeastern University.
-He has extensive experience in global health and has worked to design impactful initiatives in Sri Lanka, Thailand, Laos and Haiti.
-Jack's experience as an emergency medical provider and academic researcher helps to guide the foundations methodology and ensure that initiatives are thoughtfully designed and executed.
+Jack Dooley is an experienced paramedic, analyst and global health researcher who recently earned his MS in international relations from Northeastern University.
+He has extensive experience in global health and has worked to design impactful initiatives for many communities around the world.
+Jack is responsible for managing the daily operations of the organization and ensuring that projects are thoughtfully designed and executed.

 Kate Jackson, PhD